lathoub/Arduino-AppleMIDI-Library/README.md

 `MaxNumberOfParticipants` is another way to cut memory - each particpants uses approx 300 bytes.
 Default number of participants is 1 (using 2 sockets).
 Beware: the number of sockets on the Arduino is limited.
 The W5100 support 4, the W5200 and W5500 based IP chips can use 8 sockets.
 (Each participant uses 2 sockets: port 5004 and 5004+1).
 (Base port can be set in `APPLEMIDI_CREATE_DEFAULT_INSTANCE`)

+Reduce the memory footprint by a further 500 by `#define NO_SESSION_NAME` before `#include <AppleMIDI.h>`.
+This will leave out all the code to manage the optional session name.
+By default the session name is kept.

 ## Network Shields
 * Arduino Ethernet shield (Wiznet W5100 and W5500)